 As shown in Fig 4.
-16, the efficiency of the linear electromechanical system is much larger than that of the corresponding nonlinear
+16, the efficiency of the linear electromechanical system is much larger than that of the corresponding nonlinear electromechanical system when the same set of input survey parameters,

 4.3.
 Analysis and investigation of the influence of parameters on the mono-stable Duffing PEH system subjected to harmonic base excitation with a single-degree-of-freedom lumped mass model in the sub-harmonic resonance